isaacprince25/-triangle-tracker/README.md

 #Triangle tracker
 ###the website enable the user to input numbers of side of a triangle and know which type of a triangle it is
-## steps to use the trisngle tracker
+## steps to use the triangle tracker
 -fork the repository
 -git clone the repository
 -copy the URL when cloning